lynzley/project-upskill-workshop/README.md

 Currently, Project Upskill provides two workshops: a LinkedIn Personal Branding Workshop and a Networking Workshop.
 Each workshop includes:

 - A completed slide deck that can be edited for your organization
-- Speaker notes
-- A website where students can follow the workshops individually
+- Speaker notes which can also be used for students who would like to complete the workshop individually

 We are only in phase 1 of developing this project, which means that there are more workshops and learning opportunities to come!